-Hypertension during pregnancy increases risk of end-stage renal diseaseJanuary 22nd, 2013 in Diseases, Conditions, Syndromes /
+Hypertension during pregnancy increases risk of end-stage renal diseaseJanuary 22, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Women with hypertensive disorders in pregnancy are at higher risk of chronic kidney disease and end-stage renal disease compared with women without the disorders, according to a study in CMAJ (Canadian Medical Association Journal).

 "We found that women with hypertensive disorders during pregnancy were at higher risk of end-stage renal disease than women without complicated pregnancies," writes Dr. I-Kuan Wang, Division of Nephrology, China Medical University Hospital, Taichung, Taiwan, with coauthors.

 Hypertensive disorders such as gestational hypertension and preeclampsia in pregnancy can have a major impact on the health of the mother and baby and are risk factors for death.
 An estimated 5% to 10% of pregnancies are affected by hypertensive disorders.
 Kidney function can be affected.

 Researchers looked at data on 26 651 women in Taiwan with hypertensive disorders in their first pregnancy to determine whether there was an increased risk of end-stage renal disease compared with a group of 213 397 women without the disorders.
 The women were 19 to 40 years old and did not have a history of hypertension, diabetes or kidney disease.

 Taiwan has one of the highest rates of end-stage renal disease in the world.

 The incidence of chronic kidney disease was almost 11-fold higher in the group with hypertensive disorders in pregnancy compared with the women without the disorders.
 End-stage renal disease was 14-fold higher in the cohort with hypertensive disorders.
 The risk for women with preeclampsia was higher than for those with only gestational hypertension.